dougeby/IntuneDocs/intune/role-based-access-control.md

 	> To be assigned an Intune role, the user must have an Intune license.

 	> [!TIP]
 	> Intune also shows three Azure AD extensions: **Users**, **Groups**, and **Conditional access**, which are controlled using Azure AD RBAC.
 Additionally, the **User Account Administrator** only performs AAD user/group activities and does not have full permissions to perform all activities in Intune.
-Refer to [RBAC with Azure AD](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles) for more details.
+For more information, see [RBAC with Azure AD](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles).

 ## Roles created in the Intune classic portal

 Only Intune **Service Administrators** users with "Full" permissions get migrated from the Intune classic portal to Intune in the Azure portal.
-You need to re-assign Intune **Service Administrators** users with "Read-Only" or "Helpdesk" access into the Intune roles in the Azure portal, and remove them from the classic portal.
+You must reassign Intune **Service Administrators** users with "Read-Only" or "Helpdesk" access into the Intune roles in the Azure portal, and remove them from the classic portal.

 > [!IMPORTANT]
 > You might need to keep the Intune Service Administrator access in the classic portal if your admins still need access to manage PCs using Intune.